devbyray/devworld-2025-local-ai/presentation/slides.md

 - 💖 Open source
 - 🧩 User-friendly.
-- 🔗 Intergrates with other tools
+- 🔗 Integrates with other tools
 - 📴 Offline usage
 - 📚 Large library of LLMs